Setting up single-node Kubernetes cluster

 ETCD_INITIAL_CLUSTER="krusty=http://192.168.0.54:2380,krusty=http://localhost:2380"

-And finally, let's start and enable etcd:
+To start and enable etcd:

 sudo systemctl start etcd